yadavmangesh07/yadavmangesh07/README.md

 -----------------

 ### \- 🎓 Pursuing a degree in Computer Science Engineering at NIET.
-\- 🧑🏻‍💻 Proficient coder in Python and Java languages.
+\- 🧑🏻‍💻 Proficient coder in Java language.
 \- ❤️ Committed to crafting practical, problem-solving applications.

 "Exploring Horizons: Merging Code and Contribution for Positive Change"